 - Hazel ball with berries Christmas decoration to make at home

-- Make a wreath with succulents
+- Make your own Christmas wreath

 - Make your own Christmas floral advent calendar